 While Facebook is a valuable organic source of new traffic, paid advertisements and sponsored posts still serve an important purpose.
 Utilizing paid ads and sponsored posts will help reach a wider audience, thus drawing new users to the page and the app.
 Facebook tends to limit the reach of regular posts, which means a single one will never be seen everyone who follows the page.
 They will, however, extend the reach for a fee.
 Best practices recommend using this to “boost” only important posts to reach the widest audience.
 Regardless of the post’s purpose, photos and videos are essential for catching users’ eyes.
 Strong visuals encourage users to click on the app, and without them, most posts will be ignored, no matter how many feeds they reach.
 These visual assets are so important that research has shown that images account for 75-90 percent of a Facebook ad’s performance.
 The text used in an ad or boosted post should call out the app’s value, but also be brief.
 The most effective length for an ad’s title is four words, and the description should not be more than 15. [caption id="attachment_2379" align="aligncenter" width="922"] Graph via Sproutsocial.com[/caption]

 Facebook Marketing in a Nutshell

+Facebook advertising is a key tool for mobile marketing.
+In 2016 alone, 79 percent of American Internet users had a Facebook account and the social network has grown steadily since then, making it a valuable tool for reaching large and relevant audiences.
 Customer engagement is the key, whether through responding to user messages or encouraging them to share posts with their friends.
 A well-managed page can bring in and retain multitudes of users while reaching a wider audience.
 However, a poorly-run page or one that doesn’t properly engage with users will prove fruitless.